isaid22/CPP-examples/AboutNodes/AboutNodes.md

 }
 ```

-Now to create a new node from the declaration above, we want a function that takes the value as the data, and return a pointer
-to the new node created with that value.
+Now to create a new node from the declaration above, we want a function `CreateNode` that takes the value as the data, and return a pointer to the new node created with that value.
 Therefore, we want this function to return a pointer to the `struct`:
 ```
-struct node* create(value) {
+struct node* CreateNode(value) {
     struct node* newNode = malloc(sizeof(struct node));
     newNode->data = value;
     newNode->LeftPtr = NULL;